 BookBub promises readers deeply discounted and free books.
 We expect these promotions to run for a limited time, although we do accept permafree titles.
 To qualify for editorial review, a book must meet our discounting requirements, which you can read here.
 However, we often receive submissions for books that have already been on sale for a month or more, or have not been discounted to at least 50% off the predominant historical price.
 Unfortunately, these pricing issues will disqualify a submission for Featured Deal selection.

 How to fix: In some cases, a book could qualify for a promotion if you submit it at a lower price point.
-For other issues, since we look at pricing history for the past 30 days, try raising that title’s price and resubmit in three months.

 3. We recently featured the author or book